-Arts and Culture | Cleveland Heights, OH, United States | Loeb Fellow 1994
+Arts and Culture | Cleveland Heights, Ohio, United States | Loeb Fellow 1994 kbarrie@barrieprojects.com

-Kathleen Coakley Barrie has a consulting firm with her husband Dennis, Barrie Projects, based in Cleveland, which specializes in developing new museums and new exhibitions and cultural planning.
-Their past big projects are the International Spy Museum in Washington, DC, and the Mob Museum: National Museum of Organized Crime and Law Enforcement in Las Vegas, as well as visioning for Uptown, a new mixed use neighborhood in Cleveland's cultural district and a Rudy Bruner finalist for 2015.
+Kathleen Coakley Barrie has a consulting firm with her husband Dennis based in Cleveland, Barrie Projects, which specializes in developing new museums and new exhibitions, and cultural planning.
+Their past big projects are the International Spy Museum in Washington, DC, and The Mob Museum: National Museum of Organized Crime and Law Enforcement in Las Vegas, as well as visioning for Uptown, a new mixed use neighborhood in Cleveland's cultural district and a Rudy Bruner finalist for 2015.
 Currently on the drawing boards are the US Olympic Museum in Colorado Springs, with Gallagher and Associates and Diller Scofidio and Renfro, and art master planning for Case Western Reserve University in Cleveland.